Simulating quantum field theories on continuous-variable quantum computers: Implementing time-evolution of wavefunctions

-The techniques that will be developed here to do this are applicable to any potential, $V$, but in order to have a specific system in mind it is useful to focus on two specific cases.
+The techniques that will be developed here to do this are applicable to any potential, $V$, but in order to have a specific system in mind it is useful to focus on three specific cases.
 The first is the system with the potential

 The depth of the true vacuum of this potential is $V_{\rm min}\approx \varepsilon$, at leading order.
 The potential is shown in Figure~\ref{fig:potentiala}.
-The interesting aspect of this potential is that the simple harmonic oscillator Gaussian ground state at $x=0$ is an approximate energy eigenstate which will decay by tunnelling through the barrier, and therefore the behaviour that will be recovered is characteristically ``quantum''.
+Around the origin this potential approximates the simple harmonic oscillator, thus the Gaussian SHO ground state at $x=0$ is an approximate energy eigenstate which will partially decay by tunnelling through the barrier.

-The second potential that will be considered is \beq V(x) ~=~ \cosh (x-1)-1 ~. \eeq This potential is of interest because its expansion around $x=1$ is $V(x)=(x-1)^2/2+\ldots $, so to quadratic order it is the SHO potential.
-Therefore deviation from SHO behaviour is directly attributable to the higher order terms, and moreover this deviation comes from a potential that is not polynomial.